clojure/math.combinatorics/README.md

 Changelog
 ========================================
+* Release 0.1.3 on 2016-06-02
+  * Changed boxing to use Long/valueOf.

 * Release 0.1.2 on 2016-05-18
   * Added explicit boxing to eliminate auto-boxing warnings.
     No change in functionality or performance from previous release.

 * Release 0.1.1 on 2015-03-20
   * Backwards compatibility with 1.2.0 and 1.2.1